 Residual Impact.
-Table 3.2-10 shows that implementation of measures MM AQ-2.1 through MM AQ-2.5 would reduce peak daily emissions from unmitigated levels.
+Table 3.2-1110 shows summarizes the daily mitigated emissions that would occur from each construction activity associated with Alternative 1, as well as the peak daily mitigated emissions produced by Alternative 1.
+These data show that implementation of measures MM AQ-2.1 through MM AQ-2.5 would reduce peak daily emissions from unmitigated levels.
 Although application of measure MM AQ-2.6 is uncertain, it would further reduce emissions from proposed construction activities.
-After mitigation, emissions would exceed the SCAQMD daily NOx significance threshold.
+After mitigation, emissions from most construction activities would exceed the SCAQMD daily NOx significance threshold.
 Therefore, emissions from Alternative 1 construction activities would produce significant levels of NOx emissions under NEPA and CEQA.
 Impacts would be significant and unavoidable.
+However, Table 3.2-11 shows that the net change in mitigated peak daily emissions between Alternative 1 construction activities and the baseline activities would not exceed the SCAQMD daily threshold for NOx.